 Applications for the Health Technologies are available in the Office of Admissions/Student Services.
-Applications that have been filled out are to be returned to the Registration Office.
+Applications that have been filled out are to be returned to the Academic Records/Registrar's Office.
 The following steps should be completed by anyone wishing to apply to a health program.

-- 1. Submit a Stark State College of Technology application and an official high school transcript to the Registration Office. - 2.
+- 1. Submit a Stark State College of Technology application and an official high school transcript to the Academic Records/Registrar's Office. - 2.
 Contact the Office of Admissions/Student Services to make arrangements to take the COMPASS pre-admission placement tests if applicable.
 The COMPASS test is not required for applicants to health programs who transfer appropriate college credit.
-In cases when the COMPASS test is required, ACT test results may be used in place of the COMPASS test as long as the applicant has graduated from high school within the last two years. - 3.
-Submit official college transcripts from any other institutions to the Registration Office.
+In cases when the COMPASS test is required, ACT test results may be used in place of the COMPASS test as long as the applicant has graduated from high school within the last two years. - Submit official college transcripts from any other institutions to the Academic Records/Registrar's Office.
 (It is the student's responsibility to review the evaluated transcript for accuracy before submitting the health application.) - 4.
 Meet with an advisor to discuss all course and GPA requirements. - 5.
 Complete all program-specific tour, volunteer or testing requirements.
-Submit the appropriate form to the Registration Office.
+Submit the appropriate form to the Academic Records/Registrar's Office.